peter88213/nvhelp-de/source/file_menu.rst

       <getting_started.html#starting-with-a-work-in-progress>`__,
       i.e. a regular novel Manuskript with chapter headings and section contents, r an `outline <getting_started.html#starting-with-an-outline>`__
-      containing the chapter and section structure with titles and descriptions.
+      containing the chapter and section structure with Titels and descriptions.

 Öffnen...